-A coarsely textured spiced pork sausage widely used in Spanish and Mexican cooking.
-It is made from coarsely chopped pork and red pepper and seasoned with chilli and paprika.
-Mexican chorizo is made with fresh pork while Spanish chorizo uses smoked pork.
+A coarsely textured, spiced pork sausage widely used in Spanish and Mexican cooking.
+It is made from chopped pork and red pepper and seasoned with chilli and paprika.
+Mexican chorizo is made with fresh pork, while Spanish chorizo uses smoked pork.

-Chorizo can be bought as a whole sausage of either soft cooking chorizo, which must be cooked before eating, or a firmer, drier cured sausage which can be sliced and eaten without cooking.
+Chorizo can be bought as a whole sausage of either soft cooking chorizo – which must be cooked before eating – or a firmer, drier cured sausage that can be sliced and eaten without cooking.
 It is also sold thinly sliced, like salami, to be enjoyed raw as tapas.

-Spanish chorizo gets its trademark smoky flavour and rich red colour from Pimenton, which is smoked Spanish paprika, and is usually very spicy.
-Uncooked chorizo is softer to the touch and, when cooked, releases a delicious spicy red oil.
-Indeed, often recipes using chorizo do not call for additional oil to be added to the pan since it provides its own.
+Spanish chorizo gets its trademark smoky flavour and rich red colour from pimenton – smoked Spanish paprika – and is usually very spicy.
+Uncooked chorizo is softer to the touch and, when cooked, releases a delicious, spicy red oil.
+Often recipes using chorizo do not call for additional oil to be added to the pan as it provides its own.

-Available fresh, dried or semi-dried from Spanish shops, delicatessens and good supermarkets.
+Available fresh, dried or semi-dried from Spanish shops, delicatessens and some supermarkets.

 Keep chorizo in the refrigerator away from uncooked foods.
-Sliced chorizo should be used within a week of opening; whole sausages can be kept for up to two weeks.
+Sliced chorizo should be used within a week of opening, while whole sausages can be kept for up to two weeks.

 The outer wrapper or 'skin' should be peeled off before cooking.

-Watch our video on how to make Spanish chicken traybake with chorizo and peppers:
+Watch our video on how to make Spanish chicken traybake with chorizo & peppers:

 Try salami or sausage.